 We decided on the horizontal brick pattern to help the hallway look less like a long corridor & more like an open room.
 When laying the tiles, make sure you start from the center point & work your way to the edges.
 It also helps to lay out the first row or two as a dry fit before you get started mixing your mortar.

 2 – Leveling is key.
 There’s nothing that can ruin a tile job faster than tiles that don’t sit level to one another.
 Have you ever walked on a tiled floor and clipped your toe on a tile that stuck up from the edge of the tile next to it??
 Yea…not fun.
 Taking the time to make sure you level your tiles properly will make all the difference.
 We opted for 1/2″ x 1/2″ square notch trowel.
 The wider notch allows for a bit more movement when levelling the tiles.
+Once the tiles were all level and finished, I decided to buy the best steam cleaner for tile since I want to keep them looking good forever!
+I’m so pleased with them!

 We also used a levelling clip & wedge system which made things super easy.
 It’ll add to your material cost slightly, but the end result is so worth it!3 – Take your time!